-She stared at him.
+She stared at him for a long time.
 Her pristine form only just caught the light from the moon entering its fourth quarter.

-"This is madness!" she grated at last.
-"If he finds out there will be hell to pay."
+"This is madness!" she grated at last, "If he finds out there will be hell to pay."